-You will submit to me, for evaluation, a copy of this bundle; my bundle will include as well the original essay with my comments, and a brief analysis of the publication to which you are sending your work-its contents, format, forms, style, and an analysis of how your piece is suited to this publication.
+You will submit to me, for evaluation, a copy of this bundle.
+This bundle will also include the original essay with my comments and a brief analysis of the publication to which you are sending your work-its contents, format, forms, style, and an analysis of how your piece is suited to this publication.